DonosoNaumczuk/sia/TP2/README.md

 betaLast            double
 gammaLast           double
 functionLast        [tanh|exp|linear]
-dataLearning        string
+learningSample        string
-dataTest            string
+testingSample            string
 qtyNeuronsInLayer1   unsigned int
                 .
                 .
                 .
 qtyNeuronsInLayerN   unsigned int
 ```
-The dataLearning and dataTest strings must be a name of file place in the TP2 folder.
+The learningSample and testSample strings must be a name of file place in the TP2 folder.
 Such file must respect the following structure:

 ```